jensnesten/DNN-StatArb/README.md

 # DNN-StatArb
 Deep learning applied to middle frequency statistical arbitrage trading strategies.
 For backtesting we will be using backtrader (https://github.com/mementum/backtrader), a simple backtesting engine written in python.
 ## Requirements
 ```bash
 pip install -r requirements.txt
 ```
 ## Base model

-The base model is a statistical arbitrage pairs trading strategy (Strategies/pairs_statArb.py) that leverages the mean reverting principle described in the Ornstein-Uhlenbeck process.
+The base model is a statistical arbitrage pairs trading strategy (Strategies/pairs_statArb.py), that leverages the mean reverting principle.
+In OUP we simulate the mean reverting behaviour of this pair using the Ornstein-Uhlenbeck process.
 ```python
 def next(self):
         price = self.data["Close"][-1]